A writing tool for scholarship essays

 A sample opening paragraph

-Here is the kind of opening the pipeline produces for a first-generation STEM scholarship prompt when the applicant pastes in a real detail.
+Here is the kind of opening this workspace helps you draft for a first-generation STEM scholarship prompt when the applicant pastes in a real detail.

 The first time I saw an oscilloscope was in a community college electronics lab my mother had enrolled me in during the summer before ninth grade because she was worried I was going to spend the break on my phone.
 I did not know what an oscilloscope was.
 I did not know what the knobs did.
 What I did know, after the instructor clipped a probe to a battery and the screen painted a clean square wave, was that I had never seen a number become a shape before, and that I wanted to understand every single thing in the room that could make that happen.